 Istio and Envoy: Deep Dive into Service Mesh Internals

-Explore Istio service mesh architecture, Envoy proxy internals, mTLS implementation, traffic routing rules, and observability features with practical examples.
+Explore Istio service mesh architecture, Envoy proxy internals, mTLS implementation, traffic routing, and observability with practical examples.

 Istio and Envoy: Deep Dive into Service Mesh Internals